traefik/mesh/docs/content/quickstart.md

 Accept: */*
 ```

-You can note that all this server application is doing is to answer back the content of the request it receives.
+You can note that all this server application is doing is to respond with the content of the request it receives.

 Now replace the `svc.cluster.local` suffix by `maesh`, and tada: you are now using Maesh to reach your server!